JC Road

 Jayachamarajendra Road, or simply J.C.
 Road, is a street in the heart of Bangalore, the state capital of Karnataka, India, named after Maharaja Jayachamaraja Wadiyar.
 It is located in Kalasipalya and connects with Kasturba Road to the north.
-The road houses many important landmarks of the city such as the BBMP Head Office, Bangalore Town Hall, and Ravindra Kalakshetra; is also lies in close proximity to the Lal Bagh Botanical Gardens.
+The road houses many important landmarks of the city such as the BBMP Head Office, Bangalore Town Hall, and Ravindra Kalakshetra; and is near the Lal Bagh Botanical Gardens.
 Sri Bhagawan Mahaveer Jain College lies along the road.